kevinski119/KevinLang-v1/README.md

 ```
 A = A
 A[4+"b"@2]
-â†’ A b A A A
+ A b A A A
 ```

 ---